 If you can’t find an answer to your question below, please Contact Us.

-How are case studies selected for inclusion in the Map of Adaptation Actions?
+How are examples selected for inclusion on the Map of Adaptation Actions?

-Case studies included in the Map of Adaptation Actions are projects that involve adapting to climate change impacts and increasing resilience to climate change.
-This includes everything from plans, strategies, and assessments to tangible, on-the-ground actions.
-Case studies can originate from any source in Canada including, but not limited to, federal, provincial or territorial governments; municipalities; Indigenous communities or organizations; academia; industry; and businesses.
+Examples included in the Map of Adaptation Actions are projects that involve adapting to climate change impacts and increasing resilience to climate change.
+This includes everything from assessments, plans, and strategies, to tangible, on-the-ground actions.
+Examples can originate from any source in Canada including, but not limited to, federal, provincial or territorial governments; municipalities; Indigenous communities or organizations; academia; industry; and businesses.

 How are the filters used on the Map of Adaptation Actions?

-The map allows you to apply filters so that you can narrow the number of case studies to those that are relevant to your needs.
+You can apply filters to see only the examples that are relevant to you.
 The filters draw from a pre-defined set of labels.
-If you see a case study that you think we have labelled incorrectly, or if you have questions about the label structure, please Contact Us.
-The list of case studies can be refined based on the following filter categories:
+If you see an example that you think has been labelled incorrectly, or if you have questions about the label structure, please Contact Us.
+The list of examples can be refined based on the following filter categories:

-- Climate Issue: Combines the most common climate change impacts, hazards, variables, and stressors into one filter, allowing users to filter case studies by climate issue, like flooding or extreme weather events.
+Climate Issue: Combines the most common climate change impacts, hazards, variables, and stressors into one filter, allowing users to filter examples by climate issue, like flooding or extreme weather events.

-- Sector: Users can filter case studies by the main sectors of the economy, society, and environment used in Canada.
+Sector: Users can filter examples by the main sectors of the economy, society, and environment used in Canada.
 This filter allows users to select sub-filters.

-- Adaptation Stage: Users can filter case studies across Canada that are in a specific stage of the adaptation cycle.
+Adaptation Stage: Users can filter examples across Canada that are in a specific stage of the adaptation cycle.
 See ‘What is the Adaptation Cycle?’ below for a full explanation.

-- Type of Action: Users can filter case studies by type of adaptation action taken.
+Type of Action: Users can filter examples by type of adaptation action taken.
 All adaptation actions within case studies are grouped into high-level categories (e.g., Built Infrastructure, Economic Mechanisms, etc.).

-- Type of Setting: Users can filter case studies from across Canada by setting, which groups similar setting-related attributes into categories (e.g., rural, coastal, etc.).
+Type of Setting: Users can filter examples from across Canada by setting, which groups similar setting-related attributes into categories (e.g., rural, coastal, etc.).

 What is the Adaptation Cycle?

 The Adaptation Cycle (or Adaptation Process) is way of describing the typical stages of decision-making and implementing climate change adaptation actions.
 The stages normally unfold as follows: understanding impacts, assessing risks and vulnerabilities, identifying actions, implementation, and outcomes and monitoring progress.
-The case studies featured on the map have been categorized based on the stage of adaptation that they are focused on.
+The consideration of projected (future) climate information throughout the adaptation cycle is critical for understanding how the climate will change, especially within the “understanding impacts” and “assessing risks and vulnerabilities” stages.
+The examples featured on the map have been categorized based on the stage of adaptation that they are focused on.
 Note that there are different models for describing the stages of adaptation decision-making and action.
 In practice, these stages are often iterative, as adaptation is generally not a linear process.

 To learn more about the adaptation cycle, please see The Adaptation Process (Box 2, p.
 260), Canada in a Changing Climate: Sector Perspectives on Impacts and Adaptation.

-What information is included within each case study?
+What information is included within each example summary?

-The summaries of the case studies featured in the Map of Adaptation Actions are categorized according to the different stages of the adaptation cycle, as described above.
+The example summaries are broken down by the different stages of the adaptation cycle, as described above.
 The section headings match the adaptation cycle stages, with additional sections for ‘Next Steps’ and ‘Resources’.

-- Understanding and Assessing Impacts: This section describes the climate change impacts, risks and vulnerabilities (observed and/or projected) that are considered in the case study.
+Understanding and Assessing Impacts: This section describes the climate change impacts, risks, vulnerabilities (observed and/or projected (future)) and climate information that are considered in the example.

-- Identifying Actions: This section describes the process used for identifying climate change adaptation actions and the options considered in the case study.
+Identifying Actions: This section describes the process used for identifying climate change adaptation actions and the options considered in the example.

-- Implementation: This section describes the implementation of the adaptation actions (planned, underway, and/or completed) in the case study.
+Implementation: This section describes the implementation of the adaptation actions (planned, underway, and/or completed) in the example.

-- Outcomes and Monitoring Progress: This section describes the outcomes or results of the actions implemented in the case study.
+Outcomes and Monitoring Progress: This section describes the outcomes or results of the actions implemented in the example.

-- Next Steps: This section describes any planned next steps in the case study.
+Next Steps: This section describes any planned next steps in the example.

-- Resources: This section contains links to the full case study and related resources.
+Resources: This section contains links to the full example and related resources.

-Where can I find additional information on climate change impacts, data, and case studies?
+Where can I find additional information on climate change impacts, data, and adaptation?

-If you are looking for further information on climate change impacts and adaptation and climate data, please visit:
+For further information on climate change impacts and adaptation, as well as climate data, please visit:

 - Canada in a Changing Climate: Advancing our Knowledge for Action